 Term life insurance provides protection for a specific period of time, or term.
-It is most often sold in 10, 20 or 30 year terms.
+It is most often sold in -10,-15, -20 and -30 year terms.
 The premium stays the same throughout the term.
-If the insured person dies during this period, the beneficiaries receive the proceeds tax-free.
+If the insured person dies during this period, the beneficiaries receive the proceeds income tax-free.
 At the end of each term, the insured may renew the policy (generally at a higher cost) up to age 95.

 Advantages and disadvantages of term life insurance

 Term life insurance can provide essential protection for your family.
-It is less expensive than other life insurance options, so you can feel good about the amount of coverage that you can purchase and stay within your budget.
+It is less expensive than other life insurance options.

 The downside of term life insurance is that it isn't a permanent life insurance solution.
 Once the term ends, the coverage ends or the premiums increase dramatically.
 And, the older you are, the more expensive it gets.